QubesOS/qubes-doc/user/templates/minimal-templates.md

 ## Distro-specific notes

-This following sections provide information that is specific to a particular Minimal TemplateVM distro.
+This following sections provide information that is specific to a particular Minimal template distro.

 ### Fedora